ModoukpeA/Data-Projects/Microsoft Common Apps Analysis/readme.md

-The goal of this side projet is to conduct an analysis based on a company data sales.
+The goal of this side projet is to conduct an analysis based on microsoft common apps.

 The dataset used in this project has been directly provided during a training.
 It can be found at https://www.kaggle.com/muhammedalikocabey/microsoft-common-apps.